Cyrus748/portfolio-nextjs/README.md

    - Edit the `projects.ts` file to add or modify project details.
    - Edit the `services.ts` file to add or modify services you provide.
-   - Edit the `experiences.ts` file to add or modify experiences you have.
    - Edit the `skills.ts` file to add or modify skills you know.
    - Edit the `socialLinks.ts` file to add or modify socila media links.